-The MREL must be fully met on or before 1 July 2019.
-The FSA will set the MREL annually, and it can be met with capital instruments and debt instruments that are written down and converted before simple creditors during resolution and bankruptcy and in general fulfil the conditions for MREL funds.
-Debt instruments issued before 1 January 2018 that are not written down and converted before simple creditors during resolution and bankruptcy but otherwise fulfil the conditions for MREL funds may be included to meet the MREL until 1 January 2022.
+The FSA sets the MREL annually, and it can be met with capital instruments and debt instruments that, in resolution and bankruptcy, are written down and converted before unsecured claims and in general fulfil the conditions for MREL funds.
+Debt instruments issued before 1 January 2018 that, in resolution and bankruptcy, are not written down and converted before other unsecured claims but otherwise fulfil the conditions for MREL funds may be included to meet the MREL until 1 January 2022.